by8bye/Crownfunding/README.md

 3. Press receive ETH

 ## Procedure
 1. Download the zip file.
-It contains our backend Solidity contract, the client for the frontend
+It contains our backend Solidity contract and the client for the frontend
 2. Open VS Code with a empty folder
 3. Open the terminal in VS Code and run the command `npx thirdweb create --app`
 4. Name the Project "CrowdFunding", Choose Vite and JavaScript